mpusch88/ReleaseWatcher/README.md

 # ReleaseWatcher

 ReleaseWatcher is a web and mobile application designed to help users monitor their favorite music artists for new releases and provide a weekly summary of all new releases through a playlist or email.
-The app aims to improve on the "Release Radar" functionality offered by Spotify.
-This project not only demonstrates the development of ReleaseWatcher but also showcases how ChatGPT can assist and guide the development process.
+This project not only demonstrates the development of ReleaseWatcher but also showcases how ChatGPT and GPT4 can assist and guide the development process.

 ## Table of Contents